open-risk/equinox/README.md

 Running an equinox *instance* creates a local *server* that can then be accessed via any regular web browser.
 With some additional installation steps an instance can be also be made available online (publicly or via registration).
 For a running instance of equinox check out [Sustainability.Town](https://www.sustainability.town).

-NB: For easy installation and testing the current release uses an sqlite database instead of a production database.
+NB: For easy installation and testing the current release uses a sqlite database instead of a production database.

 ## Functionality